 Octobot Takes Queues from Nature: The Octobot is an 8-arm compliant robot that moves by combining various patterns of sculling movements of the arms and web.
 It can reach speeds of up to 0.5 body lengths per second, or about 180 millimeters per second, achieving propulsive forces of up to 10.5 N.

 Do you have story ideas?
-Comment below and we’ll cover them in the next episode.
+Comment below and we’ll cover then in an upcoming episode.